 - 1. Obey all rules of the Mississippi High School Activities Association; - 2.
-Ride the bus to events held elsewhere; - Must attend school all day on the day of a game or activity and also must attend school all day the day after a game or activity in order to participate, except under extenuating circumstances; - 4.
+Ride the bus to events held elsewhere: - Must attend school all day on the day of a game or activity and also must attend school all day the day after a game or activity in order to participate, except under extenuating circumstances; - 4.
 Cannot participate or attend a game or activity if under suspension (in school or out of school) or if assigned to alternative program; - 5.
 Athletes must take and pass a physical to participate: - 6.
 After 10 days of suspension, a student forfeits the right to all extra-curricular activities during the school year, such as (but not limited to) sports, banquets, field trips, etc.; - 7.
-Students must apply and demonstrate that they are in good academic standing and good disciplinary standing with no in-school or out-of-school suspensions and have met grade requirements. - 8.
-Students who participate in extra-curricular activities are subject to drug testing according to CCSD Drug Testing Policy.
+Students must apply and demonstrate that they are in good academic standing and good disciplinary standing with no in-school or out-of-school suspensions and have met grade requirements.